lorenz234/FiatNest/README.md

 - Multi-language and localization support: The app will adapt language and currency based on the user's location to ensure broad accessibility.

+- Implement gas abstracting (EIP4844) to avoid the need of funding the wallet in advance.

 - Budgeting tools: Users will be able to track expenses and view monthly statements — all shown in fiat.

 - User onboarding guides: Walkthroughs and mini quizzes will help new users understand web3 concepts and features step by step.